 - Actually he was a Dutch linen merchant but spent much of his spare time constructing simple microscopes composed of double convex lenses held between two silver plates.
 He constructed over 250 small powerful microscopes that could magnify around 50-300 times.

-- Leeuwenhoek was the first person to produce precise and correct descriptions of bacteria and protozoa using microscope he made himself.
-Because of this extraordinary contribution to microbiology he is considered as the “Father of bacteriology and protozoology”.
+- Leeuwenhoek was the first person to produce precise and correct descriptions of bacteria and protozoa using a microscope he made himself.
+Because of this extraordinary contribution to microbiology, Antonie van Leeuwenhoek is considered as the “Father of microbiology”.

-- He wrote over 200 letters which was transmitted as a series of letters from 1674-1723 to Royal society in London during a 50 years period.
+- He wrote over 200 letters which were transmitted as a series of letters from 1674-1723 to Royal Society in London during a 50 years period.

 - When microorganisms were known to exist, most scientists believed that such simple life forms could surely arise through spontaneous generation.
 That is to say life was thought to spring spontaneously from mud and lakes or anywhere with sufficient nutrients.
 This concept was so compelling that it persisted until late into the 19th century.

-The main aspects were to solve the controversy over spontaneous generation which includes experimentations mainly of Francesco Redi, John Needham, Lazzaro Spallanzani and Nicolas Appert etc and to know the disease transmission which mainly includes the work of Ignaz Semmelweis and John Snow.
+The main aspects were to solve the controversy over a spontaneous generation which includes experimentations mainly of Francesco Redi, John Needham, Lazzaro Spallanzani, and Nicolas Appert, etc, and to know the disease transmission which mainly includes the work of Ignaz Semmelweis and John Snow.

 - Francesco Redi (1626-1697): The ancient belief in spontaneous generation was first of all challenged by Redi, an Italian physician, who carried out a series of experiments on decaying meat and its ability to produce maggots spontaneously.